Incompetent Cervix and Pre-Term Deliveries

 Before pregnancy, the cervix — the part of the uterus that connects to the vagina — is normally closed and rigid.
 The cervix gradually softens as pregnancy progresses.
 In a normal pregnancy, the cervix decreases in length (effaces) and opens (dilates) in response to contractions.
 If a woman has an incompetent or weak cervix (also known as cervical insufficiency), the cervix may shorten or open too soon, during early pregnancy.
 This may result in the membranes bulging through the opening and eventually rupturing, sometimes before the baby can survive outside of the uterus.
 The shortening or opening of the cervix may also bring on pre-term labor.
 If this response is not halted by medical intervention, a premature birth or miscarriage can result.

-If a woman’s cervix begins to open in early pregnancy, preventative medication, frequent ultrasounds, and cervical cerclage – a procedure that closes the cervix with a strong suture – are essential.
-If physicians fail to take appropriate actions to prevent premature birth and the baby suffers a birth injury, the family may have a malpractice claim.
+If a woman’s cervix begins to open in early pregnancy, preventative medication, frequent ultrasounds, and cervical cerclage – a procedure that closes the cervix with a strong suture, or stitch – are essential.
+If physicians fail to take appropriate actions to prevent premature birth, and the baby suffers a birth injury, the family may have a malpractice claim.

 Incompetent Cervix: Risk Factors